 I have been a social studies teacher at Nicolet High School since fall 2000.
-I currently teach Global H, Global A, and Government / Law.
+I currently teach Global History H and United States Government.
 Before coming to Nicolet I taught in Milwaukee, Sussex, and Winnetka.
 I have degrees from UW Madison, Marquette University, and UW Milwaukee.
 I grew up in Shorewood and now live in Glendale.

 - email: email@example.com